jimTheSTEAMClown/Robots-Rovers-Project-Template/AI-Rules/🧠AI_Rules_Top_Level_Projects.md

 - Every abstract concept should be grounded in a real-world analogy when explained
 ---

-## Read & Apply The Folloing Rules For Specific Types Of Software or Hardware Projects:
+## Read & Apply The Following Rules For Specific Types Of Software or Hardware Projects:

 - At the beginning of a new chat, report all the rules you are following.
 - Honor any hierarchical application of rules and report when a rule is overloaded by another rule.